GIJack/harbor-wave/misc_docs/passing_data_to_droplets.md

 JSON FIELDS
 ------------

-harbor-wave data is a JSON array with three fields:
+harbor-wave data is a JSON array with five fields:

 **sequence**	- is a number.
 This is so that a machine can tell where it was in the spawn sequence, and if you were to write a swarm/mesh or even multi-machine